juice-shop/pwning-juice-shop/part1/running.md

 That is why - in practice - Juice Shop wipes the entire database and the folder users might have modified during hacking.
-After performing this "self-healing" the application is supposed to be restartable, no matter what kind of problem originally caused it to crash.
-For convenience the "self-healing" happens during the startup (i.e. `npm start`) of the server, so no extra command needs to be issued to trigger it.
+After performing this _self-healing_ the application is supposed to be restartable, no matter what kind of problem originally caused it to crash.
+For convenience the _self-healing_ happens during the startup (i.e. `npm start`) of the server, so no extra command needs to be issued to trigger it.